navh/postal-parser/README.md

 # Data Sources and Preparation
-Six data sources were used to collect and gather data.
+Five data sources were used to collect and gather data.
 The sources are:

 ### OpenAddresses
 OpenAddresses provides a dataset consisting of structured CSVs.
 The CSVs are structured by address fields.